 24 – Celebrate the God of War

-“Perang pandan” or Makere-Kere is a chance for the young men from the village of Tenganan to battle it out in a ritual fight.
+Makere-Kere is one of the more unusual things to do in Bali.
+“Perang pandan” is a ritual fight held once a year at the village of Tenganan.
 The two combatants are each armed.
 Both have a sword (actually it’s a prickly leaf, but a sword sounds better) and shield.
 They fights are a short test of strength.
 The biggest fights are held in honour of the Hindu God of War at the Ngusaba Sambah Festival in June.
 It’s a bit of a spectacle for tourists, but it’s fun and worth the visit.

 25 – Cycle Through the Balinese Countryside